karaoc/dayz.test/[Modding]-Adding-flag-textures.md

 # DISCLAIMER !

-We are not going to teach you how to create a mod or convert to paa.
-Youtube already have enough tutorials for this !
+We are not going to teach you how to create a mod or convert images to .paa/.edds.

 ## Contents